-Because of the very nature of the chemical industry, choosing an ERP system to manage the unique intricacies requires firsthand expertise of the challenges and needs of the industry.
-Multiple layers of complexity must be taken into account when vetting solutions that can help companies manage product, personnel, and compliance needs alike.
+Because of the very nature of the chemical industry, choosing an Enterprise Resource Planning (ERP) system to manage the unique intricacies of chemical manufacturers requires firsthand expertise of the challenges and needs of the industry.
+Multiple layers of complexity must be taken into account when vetting solutions that can help companies manage product, personnel and compliance needs alike.

-The following steps can help to guide the selection process and gain the most value from your investment:
+The following steps can help to guide the selection process and ensure you gain the most value from your investment:

-There are a myriad of moving parts to any chemical manufacturing business.
-Companies who are seeking a comprehensive solution to gain greater insight into operations will need to consider material management, finance and accounting, shipping and receiving, planning and production, customer service, sales, marketing, and company leadership roles, and understand how the ERP can cater to each of their needs in an efficient manner.
+There are myriad of moving parts to any chemical manufacturing business.
+Companies who are seeking a comprehensive solution to gain greater insight into operations will need to consider material management, finance and accounting, shipping and receiving, planning and production, customer service, sales, marketing, and company leadership roles, and understand how an ERP solution can cater to each of their needs in an efficient manner.